The Garden

 Our garden is open for all to explore and find peace, inspiration and restoration.
 A place where many call in for quiet reflection, a chat with friends or to get involved.

-Note: If you plan to make a special trip, please do check first (01235 555486) as very occasionally the garden is booked for a private celebration.
+Note: If you plan to make a special trip, please do check first (01235 550139) as very occasionally the garden is booked for a private celebration.

-Seasonal Update: Late Spring/Early Summer in the Garden
+Seasonal Update: Summer in the Garden

 The Garden Needs Ongoing Support